cuiyaxuan/DenoiseST/README.md

    adata.obs['domain'].to_csv(f"label_{i}.csv")

 ```
-##### We need to install the R language (version R>4.0) in the system's default environment, and if you're using it for the first time, you'll need to install some R packages.
+##### We execute the Linear model in the R environment and can refer to the document DenoiseST_TR_run.py.
+We need to install the R language (version R>4.0) in the system's default environment, and if you're using it for the first time, you'll need to install some R packages.
 ```python

 import rpy2.robjects as robjects